DAGWorks-Inc/burr/docs/concepts/actions.rst

 ----------------------

 You can define actions by decorating a function with the :py:func:`@action <burr.core.action.action>` decorator.
-These can return either just the state or a tuple of the result and the state.
+These can return either just the updated state or a tuple of the result and the state.
 For example:

 .. code-block:: python